vkhazin/multicloud-courseware/content/monitoring/lab-azure-monitor.md

 Please follow the steps described in Microsoft Azure Documentation

-What we expect to see is VM logs collected and aggregated in `Log Analytics workspace` and
+What we expect to see is `Heartbeat` logs collected in `Log Analytics workspace`